Las Colinas, Irving, Texas: Recent

 It also contains high-rise office towers, retail centers, upscale residences, apartment complexes, and leisure facilities.
 Notable attractions include the Mustangs at Las Colinas sculpture and fountain and Las Colinas Flower Clock.
 The Mustangs of Las Colinas are featured in the courtyard of the Towers at Williams Square, where another ClubCorp Property, La Cima Club, is located.
 The complex also features a River Walk-styled canal offering gondola cruises, as well as the above-ground Las Colinas APT System.
 Las Colinas has over 22300000 sqft of office space, 1300000 sqft of retail, and 3,400 single-family homes.
 A 40 acre tract in Las Colinas is also home to the Irving Convention Center at Las Colinas.

-Local schools include Irving Independent School District, Carrollton-Farmers Branch Independent School District, and The Highlands School, a private Catholic PreK through 12 school.
-North Hills Preparatory, an Uplift Education charter school is in Las Colinas.
-North Hills Preparatory is an International Baccalaureate school and has been ranked as a top 20 school in America by Newsweek.

 Glenn Beck's independent news and entertainment television network, TheBlaze, has its largest studio complex based in Las Colinas.

 The live music venue, originally known as the Irving Music Factory, was renamed the Toyota Music Factory and opened in September 2017.
 Additionally, the Live Nation concert venue, The Pavilion, was renamed The Pavilion at Toyota Music Factory, and the VIP Lounge was renamed the Toyota Lounge.
-The grounds of the Toyota Music Factory feature in total approximately 16 restaurants and bars, including the honky tonk Mama Tried which opened in 2019 and also offers live music.
+The grounds of the Toyota Music Factory feature in total approximately 16 restaurants and bars.

 In January 2022, ExxonMobil stated that it was consolidating and restructuring certain elements of its business, the most prominent being the consolidation of its chemical and refinery sectors.
 ExxonMobil additionally formalized the creation of a new low-carbon sector, which will handle the company's biofuel and carbon capture ventures.
-Concurrently, the company announced it would be closing its headquarters in Las Colinas, and moving to its recently-opened campus in the Houston suburb of Spring.
+Concurrently, the company announced it would be closing its headquarters in Las Colinas, and moving to its recently opened campus in the Houston suburb of Spring.
 The company released its 2021 Q4 Earnings early the next day on February 1, recording a 3-month profit of $8.9 Billion USD, jumping over 80%.
 ExxonMobil that day additionally announced that both its total debt was now around pre-pandemic levels, and it would begin buying back some of its shares.